-- -survey which the parent is invited to complete and return to the school, regarding the parent's interest in volunteering at the school - -explains system in place to permit meaningful, 2-way communication with a child's teacher and principal.
-Example: space for teacher comments and parent notes to teacher in the required assignment notebook. - -list any other information your district includes in the parent packet as helpful to parents - What are the dates of the (minimum one per semester for K-6) planned parent-teacher conferences scheduled for this school year?
+-explains system in place to permit meaningful, 2-way communication with a child's teacher and principal.
+Example: space for teacher comments and parent notes to teacher in the required assignment notebook.

+-list any other information your district includes in the parent packet as helpful to parents

+- 3. What are the dates of the (minimum one per semester for K-6) planned parent-teacher conferences scheduled for this school year?
 Suggestion: retain a copy of the school calendar, with the conference dates circled. - 4.
 What other activities is each school planning that will encourage communication with parents?
 Example: Weekly newsletter from school to parents sent home with students.
 Suggestion: collect documentation that relates to all of these activities. - 5.
 What are the titles of the parenting books, magazines, and other informative material related to responsible parenting obtained by the school funds permitting?
 Have you advertised to parents explaining the existence of this material, and how to borrow this material from the school?
 Suggestion: retain a copy of any advertising (advertising does not have to be in a commercial medium), and the dates and methods it was communicated to parents.
 Consider photographing a display of parenting material in your school's media center as further documentation. - 6.
 Where are the district's parent centers?
 What services and information are available there? - 7.
 What are the other activities planned by the schools and school district that will promote responsible parenting?
 Suggestion: retain documentation of activities and materials used. - 8.
 What are the dates of the planned parental involvement events?
 Suggestion: retain copies of any materials distributed.